 Liability could also go up to the client if there is no-one else that is solvent to chase.
 In the public sector, as long as the client has taken reasonable care it is off the hook.
 This will no longer be the case from April 2021.
 However, HMRC will only go after a client that has taken reasonable care as a last resort.
 HMRC justifies the above by saying it will make clients and agencies only work with “reputable and compliant firms”.
 As a result we are likely to see a lot more focus on a compliant supply chain.

 Help is at hand

 We’re out in the field constantly talking to recruitment businesses and supporting client visits and we’ve also rolled out a number of free webinars.
-We recommend you start your preparations early, which will put you in a good position by April 2021.
 Our Compliance Team is very experienced in determining IR35 status, using our online tool, IR35 Comply.

 We also have an experienced New Business and Agency Support Team who’ve been through the public sector changes and are well placed to quickly convert or onboard contractors to umbrella where required.
 Our umbrella company service was voted the Best in the UK at The Contracting Awards 2020.